 As seniors at Iowa State University, Don and Patricia, née Warrington, were set up on a date by mutual friends.
 They went bowling and talked politics.

-“He was giving a book review in the student union a day or two after the first date, which I attended, and it went from there,” Patricia says.
+“He was giving a book review in the student union a day or two after the first date, which I attended, and it went from there,” Patricia said.
 “We took courses together, studied in the library.
 I visited North Dakota over New Year’s, and we were engaged by spring break and married a week after graduation.”

 After earning his bachelor’s degree in physics from Iowa State in 1953, his master’s from the University of California, Los Angeles in 1955, and his Ph.D. from the University of California, Berkeley in 1959, Langenberg completed two postdoctoral fellowships and joined the University of Pennsylvania as an assistant professor of physics in 1960.
 There, his research team became known for being the first to precisely measure the ratio of elementary charge to the Planck constant, a formula used in defining new international standards of voltage.

-“At that time, condensed matter physics was kind of a stepchild,” says Alan Heeger, a Nobel laureate and close friend of Langenberg’s.
+“At that time, condensed matter physics was kind of a stepchild,” said Alan Heeger, a Nobel laureate and close friend of Langenberg’s.
 “The people in particle physics and nuclear physics were considered the elite, and condensed matter physics was sort of considered dirty physics.
 Don changed that.”

 In 1972, though initially disinclined to give up research, Langenberg accepted an offer to join the University of Pennsylvania administration, directing the Laboratory for Research and the Structure of Matter.
 He then served as the university’s vice provost for graduate studies and research from 1974 through 1979, when President Jimmy Carter appointed him deputy director of NSF.